-The students from the Health, Human, and Business Services Department and students enrolled in programs within that department may be required to obtain criminal background checks and/or drug screens.
+The students from the Nursing program and Health, Human, and Business Services Department and students enrolled in programs within that department may be required to obtain criminal background checks and/or drug screens.
 Please read the information below for more detail.